Carúpano: History

 It was somewhere on the Peninsula of Paria, near Carúpano, where Christopher Columbus first set foot on the American continent for the only time, during his third voyage (in all his other trips he only explored the Caribbean islands).

 It was in Carúpano where Simón Bolívar, the liberator of Venezuela, issued a decree ending slavery in 1814.

 In 1815, King Ferdinand VII of Spain, sent a fleet of 18 warships and 42 cargo ships to Carupano and Isla Margarita with the mission of pacifying the revolts against the Spanish monarchy in the South American colonies.

 In May 1962 Carúpano was the scene of a short-lived military rebellion against the government of Rómulo Betancourt, in which rebel military officers took over the city.
 The incident is known as El Carupanazo.

-In July 1997, a violent earthquake struck the city and most of the state.
+In July 1997, a violent earthquake reaching 7 on the Richter scale struck the city and most of the state.
 This earthquake was centered in the town of Cariaco, where most of the deaths and damage occurred.